loading analytics

 We designed Glotta specifically to bridge the gap between The Silent Period and Fluency.
 We call it Shadowing.

-Here is how to stop "guessing" and start "acquiring."
+Here is the 30-day protocol to stop "guessing" and start "acquiring."

-- It will show you: "You are stressing the wrong syllable here."
+• The Correction: It will show you: "You are stressing the wrong syllable here." or "Your pitch is too flat."

 🧠